rushatgabhane/Due-Diligence/README.md

 We used MongoDB Free Tier (512MB) by following the instruction [here](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/), and for this mobile application we made use of two collections:

-- User: identity records of the users who are using Due Diligence
+- user: identity records of the users who are using Due Diligence
-- Histories: containing search history of the user
+- histories: containing search history of the user

 Note to create the collection simply use the following command: